drfleming0227/Redfish-Tools/doc-generator/README-configuration-and-supplemental-files.md

    "knownException": true,
    "schemas": ["PCIeDevice"]
 }]</pre>
-            <p>The first two entries in this `FirmwareVersion` example override the description for `FirmwareVersion` with type `string`, in the listed schemas.
-The third entry identifies another instance of `FirmwareVersion` with another description, which is expected but should not be overridden.</p>
+            <p>The first two entries in this <code>FirmwareVersion</code> example override the description for <code>FirmwareVersion</code> with type <code>string</code>, in the listed schemas.
+The third entry identifies another instance of <code>FirmwareVersion</code> with another description, which is expected but should not be overridden.</p>
          </td>
       </tr>
       <tr>